-“I shot this turkey last weekend near Ozona, Texas, and after cleaning it I checked its crop to see what it had been eating and discovered all these small snails.
+“I shot this turkey near Ozona, Texas, and after cleaning it I checked its crop to see what it had been eating and discovered all these small snails.
 Would a turkey be able to digest the shells and is it common?”

 “Yes, turkeys can digest them, shell and all.
 I suspect some of the shells remain in the gizzard while being ground.
 The hens are said to eat snails to provide minerals for their egg shells but I think they can get enough from their bones and then replace them in the diet later.
 Gobblers are known to eat snails for the nutrition.
 There’s a lot of meat in escargot.”

 The shells are interesting enough, but I was also struck by the variety of items in this bird’s crop.
 And I wondered about the red things … Chili peppers?
 I wonder if Lowell likes his turkey meat extra spicy.

 Find more great information about turkey hunting, strategies and tips in these past issues of Turkey & Turkey Hunting along with other downloads and media.
 These include expert tips from veteran hunters with decades of experience.
 You’ll also find specific online courses about hunting tactics, calling and more.
 Check it out now!